theNewDynamic/thenewdynamic.org/content/tools/test/this/index.md

 ---
 title: index
-description: 'This is the description for '
+description: This is a test
 date: 2018-09-25 16:31:58 -0400
-color:
+color: ''
 draft: true

 ---